Average Order Value KPI

 How can I calculate AOV?

-AOV is calculated by dividing total revenue by the number of orders during a specific period.
-This metric provides insights into customer spending patterns.
+AOV is calculated by dividing total revenue by the number of orders over a specific period.
+This metric provides insights into customer spending habits and helps identify trends over time.

 Each KPI in our knowledge base includes 12 attributes.